samshaiza/data-structures-algorithms/Data Structure/Arrays/Arrays Data Structures.md

 # Arrays

-## What is an array?
+## Definition

-An array is a contiguous structure.
-Contiguous means that data is kept _together_ in memory (i.e RAM).
+An array is a contiguous structure in which data is stored together in memory (RAM).

 Each element in an array is located next to one or two other elements.
 This makes them fixed in size and unable to grow.

 This implies that array's size (memory allocated) must be set on initialize.

+## Memory Layout

 ```typescript
 let a: int = new Array[3](); // Create 3 integers in contiguous space